sk33lz/highscoreapi/README.md

   - MySQL

 ## How Does High Score API Work?
 A MySQL query is used to write high score table rows data to a JSON file or JSON object using the [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function.
-The results of the query are displayed at a configurable route on a Node.js Express server in a JSON encoding to be injested easily by other web based applications.
+The results of the query are displayed at a configurable route on a Node.js Express server in a JSON encoding to be ingested easily by other web based applications.

 ## Install High Score API
 1. Clone the repository.